Meet members of our extended team who support services in the Entrepreneurial Library Program.

 Katie Stewart, MLS

 Katie Stewart is a Distance Education Librarian and received her Master’s in Library Science from the University of Maryland.
 Her areas of expertise include accessibility, library marketing and outreach, and information literacy.
-She currently serves on multiple committees in the Association of College & Research Libraries’ Distance Learning Section and has presented at national conferences including the Library Marketing and Communications Conference and Library Orientation Exchange (LOEX).
-In her spare time she enjoys hiking with her beagle mix, Molly, and going to Orioles games.
+She has served on committees in the Association of College & Research Libraries’ Distance and Online Learning Section, and currently serves on the Sheridan Libraries’ Diversity Committee.
+She has presented at national conferences including the Distance Library Services Conference and the Library Marketing and Communications Conference.
+In her spare time, she enjoys perfecting homemade pizza and hiking with her coonhound mix, Pepper.